Artem-Tokarev/QuizGame/README.md

 # QuizGame
-Simple quiz game on map.
+Hello, in this project you can learn how to create a quiz game using the Unity engine.
 Select correct answer on map for win.
 Sprites by Amaya Soft.